 Companies need many things to thrive: visionary leadership, a compelling offering, exceptional service, and much more.
 But in today’s noisy marketing landscape, what your brand really needs is a story.
 (Well, maybe a few stories if we’re being honest).

 Stories make for better marketing because they elicit emotion.
 They can influence who we trust, play on our nostalgia, and help us make sense of complex information.
-A really great story can communicate the entire character of a brand in less than three minutes, and clever stories can help you become especially persuasive.
+A really great story can communicate the entire character of a brand in less than three minutes, and clever stories can be especially persuasive.

 Whether it’s in a cute animation or a documentary-style video, brands are presenting powerful themes we can all rally behind and share.
-More importantly, even B2B brands are taking this indirect approach.
+Even B2B brands are taking this indirect approach.

 GE and Cisco don’t shill technology; instead, they showcase why they’re passionate about the overarching theme of innovation.
 They tell stories that make us laugh, learn, and sometimes even have us reaching for the tissues.

-Read on to learn how to tell a story through video by determining themes, building stories around emotion, and following some key storytelling principles.
+Read on to learn how to tell a story through video by focusing on themes, building stories around emotion, and following some key storytelling principles.